 One of my best memories is of a man we assisted who came back to the office with some cash in his hand to give back for our help.
 We told him that is was not necessary and even had Rev. Greg Foust talk to him.
 He was insistent that he was raised to give back when you have received.
 We took his donation, he felt he had done the right thing and we were truly blessed.

 Sometimes people also need groceries and we refer them to the Asbury Food Pantry.
 Sometimes they just need to be around people so we invite them to Wednesday Night Dinner at Asbury.
+The Food Pantry is open Wednesdays from 2 until 3:30 PM.
+It is located in one of the modular buildings in the back of the church closest to Doug Baker Blvd.
+Families may come every other week to receive food.

 In 2013 we assisted more than 300 people through Faith In Action.
 I was privileged to speak to most of those.
 Almost every day my life is touched by someone through this ministry.
 I see hurt, I see smiles, I see tears and sometimes I even get a hug!